jbshep/conversational-python-legacy/chapters/ch3_loops.md

 ```
 \end{codelisting}

-All we’ve done is changed the initial value of `x` and the value of `x` that
+All we've done is changed the initial value of `x` and the value of `x` that
 causes us to not reenter the loop.
 The output is:

 ```console